 Since Avonmore's investment, monthly reoccurring revenue has grown rapidly and their service is now being used by brand name customers such as Transferwise, Ocado, Nutmeg, Hello Fresh, Just Eat and Moo.com

 Avonmore invested into Streethub (trading as Trouva) in 2013 alongside Index Ventures, Octopus Ventures and Playfair Capital and has since invested further into the company.

 Trouva is an eCommerce platform that helps over 150 independent shops and boutiques throughout the UK sell their curated and often unique homeware and accessory stock online, often far more effectively than through running their own dedicated websites.
 In 2016 Trouva announced strong 50% month-on-month growth through the platform with over 35,000 individual items now now on the platform.

 Since Avonmore invested in 2002 and 2003, Virtual IT has grown into a profitable multi-million pound turnover business without any need for further equity investment and now pays significant dividends.
 In early 2017 it announced the acquisition of the managed service business of MBA IT along with Flint IT Ltd and significantly increased the number of seats under management.

 Virtual IT provides IT outsourcing services to the SME market on a per seat basis.
 It addresses common inadequacies in IT support including speed, reliability, security and configuration issues.
-The customer base includes companies with from 5 to 100+ users over a wide range of industries, with particular focus on service-oriented organisations within the London market.
+The customer base includes companies with from 5 to 100+ users over a wide range of industries, with particular focus on service-oriented organisations within and around London.

 Since our investment in 2001, OC Robotics has grown without further equity financing.
 It now has a profitable multi-million turnover and the company is a world leading in “snake arm” robots; multi-segmented robots able to follow a predetermined, real-time complex path around objects.